Kadina Lions Club - Serving the Community of Kadina

 Lions have particularly enjoyed supporting the Wallaroo Mines School and assisting students achieve their goals.
 Selling our Christmas cakes and Puddings is one way we raise funds.

 Above Lions club Members Rob and Skippy selling cakes .

 Be a part of the change.
 Join the Kadina Lions Club.

 We are always looking for new members.
 If you are interested contact us to see how to join.

-Meetings occur on the 2nd and 4th Mondays of each month, or if the scheduled Monday falls on a Public Holiday the meeting is delayed until the Tuesday.
-Generally they are dinner meetings, gathering at the Wombat Hotel on Taylor Street at 6.30 for 7.00 p.m.
+Meetings occur on the 1st and 3rd Mondays of each month, or if the scheduled Monday falls on a Public Holiday the meeting is delayed until the Tuesday.
+On the 1st Monday we have a business meeting at the APEX club rooms, Kadina.
+On the 3rd Monday we have a social dinner meeting gathering at the Wombat Hotel on Taylor Street at 6.30 for 7.00 p.m.

 Check with the Secretary or visit the Calendar under the "EVENTS" menu tab, as occasionally meetings may be rescheduled or held at another venue - and we have been known to visit other Lions Clubs.

 President Carol and John attended the annual convention in Port Augusta recently.
 Carol spent most of the weekend volunteering on the Lions Skin Cancer screening van but still managed to get to many of the convention sessions.
 Conventions always fun catching up with old friends and making new ones listening to presentations on exciting Lions projects and the always wonderful and inspiring Youth of the Year district finals.

 We meet the needs of our local communities and the world.